NOW: HOME - FACULTY - Research Groups - Ansgar Poetsch Lab

 Address:Room 221, Medical Science and Technology Innovation Center

-He holds various academic positions, including memberships in the German Society for Applied Microbiology and the German Human Proteome Organization (HUPO).
-He serves as an Editor and Reviewer for Biology, a Guest Editor for Frontiers in Microbiology, and an Ad Hoc Reviewer for academic journals such as Nature Protocols, Proteomics, and Journal of Proteome Research.
-Additionally, he acts as a Reviewer for funding bodies including the German Research Foundation (DFG), the Biotechnology and Biological Sciences Research Council (BBSRC), and the European Union (EU).
+Member of the German Society for Applied Microbiology (VAAM) and the German Society for Proteomics (HUPO), Editor and Reviewer for Biology, Guest Editor for Frontiers in Microbiology, Editor for Frontiers in Molecular Biosciences, and Ad Hoc Reviewer for prestigious journals including Nature Protocols, Proteomics, and the Journal of Proteome Research.
+Additionally, serving as a Grant Reviewer for funding agencies such as the DFG, BBSRC, and the EU.

 1. Posttranslational modifications in aging and age-related diseases: Investigating the regulatory mechanisms of senescent extracellular vesicles using proteomics and cell biology;